hase62/SSMforptEHR/README.md

 ## For example, you can indicate

-testdata PG.Obs.txt NO 0 varssm_test.set Output PG.Drug.txt Z0.txt NO
+java -jar mainVARSSMEx.jar testdata PG.Obs.txt NO 0 varssm_test.set Output PG.Drug.txt Z0.txt NO